voxpupuli/puppet-quadlets/README.md

  }
 ```

-### Simple `rootless` `centos.service` Running a Container
+### Simple `rootless` `centos.service` Running a Container with a Network

-The quadlet file will be maintained at `/etc/containers/systemd/users/santa/centos.container`
+The quadlet files will be maintained in `/etc/containers/systemd/users/santa`

 ```puppet
 quadlets::user { 'santa':